JacobFloress/market_prediction/README.md

     - scikit-learn
 # Data

-We'll download all of the data during the project, using the yfinance package.
+We'll download all of the data during the project, using the "yfinance" package.